NandaChaves/NandaChaves/README.md

 - 👋 Hi, I’m @NandaChaves
-- 👀 I’m interested in Full stack development, Java, SQL,Blender, Maya
+- 👀 I’m interested in Full stack development and animation 2d, 3d.
-- 🌱 I’m currently learning OpenCV, Blender, Unity and Node.js
+- 🌱 I’m currently learning OpenCV, Blender, Unity, Node.js, Asp.net MVC, SQL Server
-- 💞️ I’m looking to collaborate on Web Development, Web design and animation 2D and 3D
+- 💞️ I’m looking to collaborate on Web Development, Web design
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 NandaChaves/NandaChaves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.